|Immune Regulation and Vaccinology - INSERM E 352|

 |Director : LECLERC Claude (email@example.com)|

-The activity of our laboratory is focused on the understanding of the mechanisms that control the activation and regulation of T cell responses and on the development of new strategies of vaccination.
+The activity of our laboratory is focused on the understanding of the mechanisms that control the activation and regulation of T cell responses and on the development of new strategies of vaccination against tumors and infections.
 We have recently developed several strategies of activation of CTL responses as well as fully synthetic glycopeptide carrying saccharidic epitopes to induce anti-tumoral immune responses.
-We are also investigating the biology of dendritic cells, in particular in neonates.
+We are also investigating the biology of dendritic cells, in adults and neonates.

-A. The adenylate cyclase toxin (CyaA) of Bordetella pertussis: a new vector targeting dendritic cells (C. Fayolle, L. Mascarell, X. Préville et G. Schlecht, in collaboration with D. Ladant, IP and P. Sebo, Prague)
+A. The adenylate cyclase toxin (CyaA) of Bordetella pertussis: a new vector targeting dendritic cells (C. Fayolle, P. Berraondo et L. Mascarell, in collaboration with D. Ladant, IP and P. Sebo, Prague)

 The adenylate cyclase toxin (CyaA) of Bordetella pertussis is a major virulence factor, which can invade eukaryotic cells.
 We previously demonstrated that CyaA uses the integrin CD11b/CD18 as a cell receptor.
-Using CyaA mutants and CyaA fragments, we have identified the region of CyaA interacting with CD11b.
 These results will help us to design a highly efficient vector capable of targeting a wide range of antigens to CD11b+ antigen presenting cells, leading to a more efficient immune responses.

-The Tat protein from HIV-1 was also inserted in recombinant CyaA and its ability to induce specific humoral responses against Tat as well as cellular responses was assessed.
-Mice immunized with CyaA-E5-Tat developed a Tat specific neutralizing humoral response as well as CD8+ T cell responses.
+The Tat protein from HIV-1 was inserted in recombinant CyaA and its ability to induce specific humoral responses against Tat as well as cellular responses was assessed.
+Mice immunized with CyaA-Tat developed a Tat specific neutralizing humoral response as well as CD8+ T cell responses.
 In addition, the induced cellular polarization is of Th1 type.
+These promising results were extended to non-human primates.
+Indeed, the injection of CyaA-Tat into green monkeys elicited strong humoral responses capable to neutralize the transactivating activity of Tat and in addition induced a Th1 cellular response.

 CyaA targets CD8α-, CD11c+, CD11b+ DC with a high efficiency, and dendritic cells (DC) are the only APC capable of presenting CyaA to CD8+ T and CD4+ T cells.
 After the encounter with various stimuli, DC increase the expression of MHC molecules and several co-stimulatory molecules, which are necessary to trigger an immune response and in particular, a CTL response.
 We thus analyzed if this high immunogenicity of CyaA was linked to its capacity to induce DC maturation.
 We have shown that in vitro very low doses of wild type CyaA, but not a catalytic inactive mutant, trigger DC maturation as probed by increase in surface levels of maturation markers: MHC I and II, costimulatory molecules CD80, CD86 and IL-2 receptor.
 In parallel, intravenous injection of CyaA, but not its inactive mutant, triggers splenic DC maturation.
 We are currently investigating the mechanisms responsible for the high immunogenicity of detoxified CyaA.

-B. Analysis of immunological properties of viral pseudo-particles (D. Briard, G. Morón and S. Hervas in collaboration with P. Rueda, Madrid)
+B. Analysis of immunological properties of viral pseudo-particles (D. Briard and S. Hervas in collaboration with P. Rueda, Madrid)

-We also currently analyze the mechanisms of antigen presentation during several schemes of immunization in which two or more immunizations are done using different antigen delivery vectors.
-These studies are performed using two non replicative delivery vectors developed in our laboratory, CyaA and PPV-VLPs.
-We study the capture of PPV-VLPs in different lymphoid organs either in naive mice or following immunization with these vectors in order to determine if the immunity against a vector affects its capacity to be delivered to DC.
+We currently analyze the capture of PPV-VLPs in different lymphoid organs either in naive mice or following immunization with these vectors in order to determine if the immunity against a vector affects its capacity to be delivered to DC.
+We have also deciphered the mechanisms by which the particles induce strong T cell responses.

-C. Analysis of CTL and Th responses induced by dendritic cell subpopulations (G. Dadaglio, G. Schlecht and J. Mouries)
+C. Analysis of CTL and Th responses induced by dendritic cell subpopulations (G. Dadaglio, J. Mouries and M. Rojas)

-D. Ontogeny, functions and regulation of neonatal dendritic cells (R. Lo-Man, CM.
-Sun and X. Zhang)
+D. Ontogeny, functions and regulation of neonatal dendritic cells (R. Lo-Man and X. Zhang)

 We are investigating how the dendritic cell compartment may contribute to the high susceptibility to infections observed in newborns and to biased Th2 responses that are often induced.
 We recently described the ontogeny of mouse DC and showed that they are fully functional at the level of innate responses and in their capacity to prime T cells in vitro and in vivo.
 However, if neonatal DC are fully competent, we were able to demonstrate for the first time that B cells can control the capacity of neonatal DC to prime Th1 responses and therefore dampen their immune functions.
 We are currently investigating the ins and outs of this regulation process.

-E. Investigation of mechanisms of anti-mycobacterial immunity (L. Majlessi, M. Roajs and S. Hervas in collaboration with S. Cole and collaborators)
+E. Investigation of mechanisms of anti-mycobacterial immunity (L. Majlessi, C. Nouzé and S. Hervas in collaboration with S. Cole and collaborators)

 Induction of Th1 responses to mycobacterial antigens is essential in protection against infection with Mycobacterium tuberculosis, the ethiologic agent of tuberculosis.
 We study the capacity of recombinant CyaA, bearing mycobacterial antigens, as sub-unit vaccine, to induce T-cell responses and to confer protection against infection with M. tuberculosis.
 The antigens inserted into CyaA for this investigation are proteins known for their strong immunogenicity in both mice and human or a protein we identified as a potent immunogen for CD4+ or CD8+ T-cell subsets in mice.
-The potential of these vectors as sub-unit vaccine candidates against infection with M. tuberculosis is currently under investigation in our Unit.
+We currently investigate the potential of these vectors, injected alone or in the presence of appropriate adjuvants, as sub-unit vaccine candidates against infection with M. tuberculosis.

-F. Elaboration of a fully synthetic immunogen bearing a carbohydrate tumor marker for immunotherapy (R. Lo-Man and E. Dériaud in collaboration with S. Bay and S. Vichier-Guerre from Unité de Chimie Organique)
+F. Elaboration of a fully synthetic immunogen bearing a carbohydrate tumor marker for immunotherapy (R. Lo-Man and E. Dériaud in collaboration with S. Bay, T. Freire and S. Vichier-Guerre from Unité de Chimie Organique)

 We have developed multiple antigenic glycopeptides (MAG) based on a lysine core extended with peptidic arms displaying a carbohydrate tumor antigen (Tn antigen).
 The resulting dendrimeric MAGs were able to induce anti-Tn IgG antibodies in a T cell dependent manner that recognized murine as well as human tumor cell lines that express Tn.
 In mice, therapeutic vaccination using these MAG provided a 70% survival rate of tumor-bearing mice.
 Together, these results demonstrate that the MAG represents a safe and highly efficient system to induce anti-carbohydrate antibodies and is a potent alternative strategy to the traditional carbohydrate-protein conjugates, which are developed for vaccine and therapeutic purposes.
 We recently developed new MAGs potentially active in humans and the immunogenicity of these molecules has been demonstrated in non-human primates.

-Keywords: Vaccines, CTL, dendritic cells, cancer, T cells, immunotherapy
+Keywords: Vaccines, CTL, dendritic cells, cancer, T cells, immunotherapy, anti-mycobacterial immunity

 |Office staff||Researchers||Scientific trainees||Other personnel|